Additional Details Of Procedures And Requirements

-The thesis advisory committee should have a minimum of four members, including the thesis advisor, at least one member who is a mentor in the Biophysics Program, one member of the “primary” faculty in the Department of Biochemistry and Biophysics (see appendix, this person must also be a mentor in the BSCB Program), one faculty member from “outside” the Department and Program and a 4th member who can be primary or outside.
-If the research advisor is not a primary member of the Department of Biochemistry and Biophysics, he or she cannot be considered the “outside” member but will be considered the 4th member of the committee.
+The thesis advisory committee must have a minimum of four members, including the thesis advisor, at least one member who is a mentor in the Biophysics Program, one member of the “primary” faculty in the Department of Biochemistry and Biophysics who is also a mentor in the BSCB Program (see appendix), one faculty member from “outside” the Department and Program and a 4th member who can be primary or outside.
+The advisor will be either: 1) a mentor in the Biophysics Program or 2) member of the “primary” faculty in the Department of Biochemistry and Biophysics, (see appendix, this person must also be a mentor in the BSCB Program).
 At least one member of the advisory committee should have trained a graduate student through completion of the Ph.D.
 Additional committee members may be included from either within or outside the University if it is considered useful or necessary.
 The minimum size of the committee will be four members, but five (or more) is possible.
 In the case of joint co-thesis advisors, a minimum of five members may be required.
 Finally, when choosing a committee, each member should be informed that s/he agrees to student yearly meetings (as stipulated below) that require attendance of at least 1 h or more.

 Yearly Progress Report

 A yearly progress report must be submitted to the Associate Dean for Graduate Studies by June 1 of each academic year in order to satisfy the uniform standards required for accreditation of the doctoral program have stipend funding approved for the following year.
 Students should plan to meet with their thesis advisory committee and file a Graduate Student Research Review form (see appendix) in the Department Office during each academic year.
 In the first year of studies, the laboratory rotation evaluations will be used to fulfill this requirement (see above).